maylynn-ng/beerb/README.md

 - Open expo on your phone
 - Scan the QR code in the CLI

-Let it bundle & start exploring!
+:beers: Let it bundle & start exploring! :beers:

 ## Observations